OpenLI-NZ/openli/doc/CollectorDoc.md

                        credentials in IMAP traffic that have been intercepted using an email intercept with "XXX".
                        Defaults to "yes".
+* allowimapidoverrides -- set to 'yes' to enable IMAP ID commands to override the IP addresses and ports for an IMAP session.
+Defaults to "no".
+* delayedimaploginiri -- set to 'yes' to force OpenLI to not send the email login IRI for IMAP sessions immediately, but instead to wait for the next IMAP command (which may be an ID command that provides the correct server and client IP addresses).
+Has no effect if allowimapidoverrides is disabled, otherwise defaults to "yes".
 * defaultemaildomain -- during email interception, any authenticated email users that do not explicitly include their domain in their username will be assumed to be using the